-Buick Lesabre owners have reported 25 problems related to steering tie rod assembly (under the steering category).
+Buick Lesabre owners have reported 26 problems related to steering tie rod assembly (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Buick Lesabre based on all problems reported for the Lesabre.

 Another very common defect with multiple year Buicks besides the window regulators that Buick refuses to admit fault and refuses to do anything about them.
 This is about the dash covering pulling away from the windshield and likely cause air bag to discharge and soon will obstruct vision through the windshield.
 Both of these items are very costly to repair and gn/Buick has offered nothing as far as I know to anyone.
 I will not buy another one.
 I have had to replace power steering hose at 60,000 and an axle at 90,000 and a tie rod at 50,000.
 And they wonder why sales from japan are booming??.